A modified proof for Higman's embedding theorem: Introduction

 Three lemmas 3.2--3.4 on homomorphisms are extensively used in~\cite{Higman Subgroups of fP groups} to study subgroups in free constructions.
-We obtain similar results using simple combinatorics on words, and trivial observations made in \ref{SU The conjugates collecting process}.
-Compare, for instance, Lemma 3.8 and Lemma 3.9 of ~\cite{Higman Subgroups of fP groups} with direct proofs in examples listed in \ref{SU Basic examples of benign subgroups} below.
+We obtain similar results using really simple combinatorics on words, and trivial observations made in \ref{SU The conjugates collecting process}.
+Compare, for instance, Lemma 3.8 and Lemma 3.9 of ~\cite{Higman Subgroups of fP groups} with direct short proofs in examples listed in \ref{SU Basic examples of benign subgroups} below.

-We accompany all concepts by examples, and give much more detailed proofs.
-In particular, we do prove the part \textit{``These two conditions are easy, but a little tedious, to check, and this is left to the reader''} on p.\,472 in \cite{Higman Subgroups of fP groups}, and we do give a proof for Lemma~\ref{LE subgroups in amalgamated product} mentioned in ~\cite{Higman Subgroups of fP groups} as \textit{``obvious from the normal form theorem''}.
-In fact, we could shorten the proofs even more by evolving some of our wreath product methods \cite{Subnormal embedding theorems}--\cite{Subvariety structures}.
-However, we intentionally keep technique within free products with amalgamations and HNN-extensions to preserve Higman's original idea of investigation of recursion via free constructions.
+We argument some passages that are just stated in \cite{Higman Subgroups of fP groups}.
+In particular, we do prove the passage \textit{``These two conditions are easy, but a little tedious, to check, and this is left to the reader''} on p.\,472 in \cite{Higman Subgroups of fP groups}, see the part ``\textit{$\BB$ is closed under $\omega_m$}\!'' below.
+Also, we accompany all concepts by examples which make understanding less tedious, we hope.
+In fact, we could shorten the proofs even more by involving some wreath product methods from \cite{Subnormal embedding theorems}--\cite{Subvariety structures}.
+However, we intentionally keep technique within free products with amalgamations and HNN-extensions to preserve Higman's original idea about investigation of recursion via free constructions.